0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 * The same 'booking' subdomain
 * The same resource path '/win'

-These domains likely belong to the same threat actor.
+These domains **likely belong to the same threat actor**.
 We could dive deeper, but that would lead us down a rabbit hole, making this blog much longer.
 Still, you get the gist of it.

 Also honestly you should check more information on those domains such as whois information, the date of register and so on.

-But alright, let's start without the intial informaion.
+But alright, let's start without the intial information.

 #### Without Intial Information